 Risk management is embedded in the HKScan management system and is based on the consistent identification, assessment and reporting of risks throughout the Group.
 The company’s Enterprise Risk Management (ERM) process aims to systematise risk identification and promote proactive risk management throughout the Group, and to ensure that management and the Board of Directors are in possession of sufficient information about risks to support their decision-making.
 The risk policy approved by the Board is applied in all operative HKScan Group companies.

-The Board of Directors and CEO have responsibility for the strategy and principles of risk management within the Group, and for managing risks that threaten the achievement of HKScan’s strategic intents.
-Operative risks are the responsibility of the managers of the respective business and Group entities.
-The CFO is responsible for the management of financial risks and the HKScan Group’s insurance policies.
+The Board of Directors and CEO have responsibility for the strategy and principles of risk management within the Group and for managing risks that threaten the Group’s strategic intents.
+Operative risks are the responsibility of the heads of the respective market area or the Group function in question.
+The CFO is responsible for managing financial risks and Group insurance policies.

 HKScan’s most significant risks